Gunsmoke season 16: Episodes

+Part 1: Crusty old Sally Fergus (Jeanette Nolan) tries to nurse a wounded young outlaw named Cyrus Pike (Dack Rambo) back to health.
+Part 2: Having taken a shine to Cyrus while tending to his wounds, Sally tries to persuade him not to steal anymore.

 Release

 Broadcast

 Season sixteen aired Mondays at 7:30-8:30 pm (EST) on CBS.

 Home media

 The sixteenth season was released on DVD by Paramount Home Entertainment on December 10, 2019.

 Reception

 Gunsmoke season 16 reached #5 in the Nielsen ratings.